btzy/nativefiledialog-extended/README.md

 # Reporting Bugs #

 Please use the Github issue tracker to report bugs or to contribute to this repository.

+As this is a new project, it hasn't been battle-tested yet.
+Feel free to submit bug reports of any kind.

 # Credit #